Jobs Plus program

 Taxi industry support package

-For more detailed information on the stimulus package, visit the Point to Point website.
+For more detailed information on the stimulus package including eligibility, visit the Point to Point website.

 Sole traders may apply for JobSeeker benefits, including the Coronavirus supplement, in the event that their income significantly declines.
 Unemployment testing for sole traders has been temporarily removed to enable sole traders to continue operating their business and access government support.
-Income testing will apply, meaning a sole trader can earn up to $1000 per fortnight in business activities before losing access to the payment.
-Eligibility criteria and application forms can be accessed via myGov.
+Income testing will apply.
+For more information, visit JobSeeker Payment.

 Electricity and gas network relief package

 Small businesses that are temporarily closed due to COVID-19 may be eligible for full electricity and gas tariff relief under a financial support package organised by Energy Networks Australia.
 Eligibility criteria apply, including usage figures and time limits.
 For more information, visit Energy Networks Australia.

 The Australian Banking Association has outlined 3 key stages to repayments for eligible business owners who continue to experience financial difficulty as a result of COVID-19.
 This includes options to pay in full, make partial payments or further hardship assistance.
 Customers will need to contact their financial institutions to discuss the options available to them.

 For details, visit Australian Banking Association or contact your banking institution directly.